 Much like the Dow Gold ratio, the Housing Gold Ratio also indicates when housing is over and undervalued.
 In New Zealand the ratio last bottomed out in 1980 at just over 50.

-The NZ Housing to gold ratio is currently at 219.
-Not shown in the chart above – but the median house price fell during the COVID lockdown and NZ gold price has risen.
-But it still has some way to go to get down close to 100.
+The NZ Housing to gold ratio is currently at 186 (as of September 2024: $781,000 / $4188).
+The median house price has fallen since the end of 2021.
+While the NZ gold price has risen.
+But it still has some way to go before the housing to gold ratio gets down close to 100.
 That might be the time to swap some gold for property.
 So a long way from bubble levels for gold.

 Verdict: No Gold Bubble.
 So it’s not time to sell gold yet.